enkidevs/curriculum/blockchain/fundamentals/building-the-ledger/verifying-the-ledger.md

 ---
 ## Practice

-Given the image above, identify the block that is checked when verifying block 4?
+Which are the first and second verifications at the transaction level?

 ???

-* Block 2
-* Block 1
-* Block 3
+???

+* Check for funds
+* Check for double-spend
+* Check block references
-* Block 4
+* Check UTXOs

 ---
 ## Revision